code4t2/andhow/content/_index.md

 The example has default values for each property.
-With no other configuration available, invoking the main method uses the default values and prints: `3...2...1...GoGoGo!` The simplest way to configure some other values would be to create a properties file named `andhow.properties` on your classpath, but <i>don't do that quite yet - AndHow will create that file for you.</i>
+With no other configuration available, invoking the main method uses the default values and prints: `3...2...1...GoGoGo!` The simplest way to configure some other values would be to create a properties file named `andhow.properties` on your classpath, but _don't do that quite yet - AndHow will create that file for you._

 What happens if we remove one of the default values from the code above?
 Both properties must be non-null, so removing the default causes the validation rules to be violated at startup.
 Here is an excerpt of the console output when that